-How To Store Oil Paintings While Drying – Pro Tips
+How To Store Oil Paintings While Drying – Pro Artist Tips

-Artists who work on many different art projects at once can find themselves in a quandary about how to store their oil paintings during the drying process.
+Artists who work on many different art projects at once can find themselves in a quandary about how to store multiple oil paintings during the drying process.

 How to store oil paintings while drying